Community-centered design

 Set intentional language

 Take time during your team formation and when beginning a new project to review the guidelines and references above.
-APA’s Bias Free Language Guide and Language, Please are both excellent guides to inclusive language, and contain robust lists of appropriate person- and identity- first terms.
+APA’s Bias Free Language Guide and Language, Please are both excellent guides to welcoming language, and contain robust lists of appropriate person- and identity- first terms.
 Discuss this guidance as a team and come to a shared understanding of language to use.

 Establish team values